-Coming in at a WHOPPING 120,000 pennies, we can’t in our right mind recommend buying this set brand new.
+Coming in at a WHOPPING 120,000 pennies, we can’t in our right mind recommend buying the Ping i500 irons in brand new condition.
 A decent plan would be to wait 3+ and pick up this set when the rush and demand dies down.

 An even better alternative for those impatient people out there would be to pick up a set of slightly used blades that were released 3+ years ago.
 The performance will pretty much be the same, but the price tag will be drastically different.

 One good alternative is the Titleist MB series.
 We recommend the 714 or 716 sets, as they are old enough to be a good value, but new enough to have lots of options available on the market.
 It’s worth noting that these are traditional blades, with thin toplines and thin soles.
 You can pick up a set in good condition for around $300 all day.
 Instant $900 savings.

 - Blades are blades are blades.
 They are pretty much all the same, except for very small differences that are hardly worth talking about.

 - We’ll talk about them anyway.
 The Ping i500 irons are a tad bit more forgiving than other blades.